Updated: Dec 30, 2021

-Although I’m deeply hooked on “How To Get Away With Murder” right now, one of my favourite television shows of all time is ‘Frasier.’
+Although we are deeply hooked on “How To Get Away With Murder” over here right now, one of our favourite television shows of all time is ‘Frasier.’
 And one of the most memorable lines from the show was quite possibly from the episode where the character of Niles says to Frasier: “I hate lawyers but they make wonderful patients: They have excellent health insurance and they never get better.”

 For a profession that has yielded some of the greatest and most inspirational leaders of our time – from Mahatma Gandhi to Barak Obama - the practice of law has a reputation as being, well, uninspiring.
 At least to those behind the casebooks.
 Consider the research: In a study of over 100 occupations, lawyers lead the United States with the highest prevalence of depression.
 Research has also indicated that the profession has one of the highest rates of suicide, and up to 20% of lawyers in the US struggle with alcoholism or another form of substance abuse.

-We all know that the legal profession is hardly the glitz, glamour, and downright darkness that is the life of Annalise Keating and her photogenic associates.
+We see many lawyers here as clients at NKS Therapy.
+We know that the legal profession is hardly the glitz, glamour, and downright darkness that is the life of Annalise Keating and her photogenic associates.
 And although the legal profession in and of itself is probably not the only cause of mental health issues in lawyers, it may be a significant instigator of them much of the time.
 The need for better mental health services for advocates is evident.
 But so is the need to understand just why the practice of law is notoriously fraught with stress.
 And what to do about it.

-To that end, here are the top reasons why I believe lawyers have such high instances of psychological distress, and tips on how they can address each one of them:
+To that end, here are some of the reasons lawyers have such high rates of mental distress, and tips on how they can address each one of them:

 1. Training and Personality.
 It starts in law school.
 There is a particular type of teaching style – termed “The Socratic Method” – that is often used in the American system.
 It involves asking a question and calling on a student at random from the class list to provide an answer on the spot.
 It usually creates anxiety and tension in students.
 A think-on-your-feet and have-the-perfect-answer mentality is both the expectation and the norm in the practice of law.
 To go even further, the very students who select law as a profession tend to naturally exhibit personal traits and values that correlate strongly with anxiety, such as: Achievement-oriented, prestige and status seeking, ambitious, perfectionistic, etc. They may already be predisposed to being more vulnerable to stress to begin with.